TheCl3m/PortableArcade/docs/index.md

 Once this is done, you can download the ```main.py``` script from our repository.
 This script will enable the communication between the arduino boards and Retropie.
 This script supports plug and play as well as unplug !
 This section describes how the code works in case you are interested.
+The script uses the beforementioned libraries to work.
+To monitor the (un)plugging of devices, we use the ```Monitor``` of py-udev with a callback function ```device_change()``` .
+This function has two behaviors because of Linux.
+When you first plug-in a usb device, a ```USB-Device``` is added and the callback is called.
+But at this stage, the device is not yet working and it doesn't have a port assigned to it, which we need in order to communicate trough serial.
+In order to make it work, we use the ```pending_devices``` list which keeps track of the devices that are arduino boards and that we may either add to our devices list or remove.
+After some processing time, the callback is again called but with a ```USB-Interface```.
+At this point we need to check if the interface is one of our ```pending_devices``` and it is then we create all necessary objects.

 ### Making it all work together